 There are a few clues on physical exam: (1) An epididymis that is very enlarged, firm, and tender is more likely to be obstructed than one which is small, soft, and non-tender.
 (2) A nodule (lump) at the vasectomy site may be “sperm granuloma”, a place where sperm leaking from the lower end of the severed vas are being recycled.
 If the inflammation needed to recycle sperm is taking place at the vasectomy site, it is not taking place upstream, thereby sparing the epididymis and reducing pressure within it.
 So a vasectomy site lump is a good thing, but not all lumps are granulomas … some are just knots of the suture or clips used during the vasectomy.
 (3) Some surgeons believe that high (away from the testes) vasectomy sites are a good sign … more vas on the testis side of the vasectomy site to absorb the back pressure.

 When the vasectomy site is investigated and the lower end is freshened, the fluid that may drain from the lower end is an important clue.
-If the fluid contains sperm, the likelihood of an upstream obstruction is very low and the likelihood of sperm reappearance in the semen after VV is very high.
-If the fluid contains no sperm, especially if it is thick or creamy and packed with white blood cells (pus cells), the likelihood of an upstream obstruction is very high and the likelihood of sperm reappearance in the semen after VV is very low.
+If the quality of fluid is good, or containing sperm, the likelihood of an upstream obstruction is very low and the likelihood of sperm reappearance in the semen after VV is very high.
+If the quality of fluid is poor (thick milky, pasty, or yellow pusy), or containing no sperm, the likelihood of an upstream obstruction is very high and the likelihood of sperm reappearance in the semen after VV is very low.
 No fluid at all is a relatively poor sign, and watery fluid, even though devoid of sperm, is a relatively good sign.

 There are two approaches to vasectomy reversal: